5 Steps to Successful House Flipping

 2. Build a House Flipping Team

-There are too many moving parts in a house flip to go it alone.
+There are too many moving parts in a house flip to do it alone.
 You need to build a team of trusted specialists who can help you see the process from beginning to end.
 These specialist will help guarantee your real estate investment flip is not a flop.

 Specialists you should have on your team include real estate agents, a private or hard money lender, a general contractor, an accountant, an insurance agent, and an architect.
 Each of these members can help see you through the financing and rehabbing of the home ultimately saving you time and money.
+Before deciding on what type of lender to use make sure to understand the difference between a private commercial lender vs. bank loans.

 3. Locate the Right Property

-Finding the right property for your fix and flip investment isn’t easy.
+Finding the right property for your first time fix and flip investment isn’t easy.
 However, by conducting research on a targeted geographic area, you can save yourself time.
 Using the real estate agent on your team is the best way to go about finding the right property.
 A real estate agent can help you determine properties that won’t need extensive repairs to increase in value.

 You can also do your own research into fix and flip properties.
 One way is to take a look at foreclosed and bank-owned properties in geographical areas that may be appreciating.
 Another way is to reach out to property owners via email to see if they’re willing to sell their homes for the right price.
 Both of these methods are best utilized by experienced flippers, but it is something for beginners to consider.